-Suicide prevention: understanding, acting, supporting
+Suicide prevention: understanding, taking action, providing support

-Breaking the silence: talking to free yourself
+Breaking the silence: speaking out to set yourself free

 Recognizing warning signs

-Signs may be visible or discreet:
+The signs may be visible or subtle:

 - Persistent sadness, irritability, isolation